 If you are interested in signing up for Pamoja Online Courses, here is what you need to know about our admissions process.

-Pamoja Online Courses are open to Cambridge IGCSE, IB Diploma, IB Career-related Programme and Cambridge International AS and A Level students.
-All students need to be registered at an IB World School or a Cambridge International School to be eligible to study with us.
+Pamoja Online Courses are open to IB Diploma and Career-related Programme students.
+All students need to be registered at an IB World School to be eligible to study with us.

 We support students throughout their journey.
 Students are welcome to join the course at the start of their first year.
 We also accommodate requests for late registrations, subject or level changes.
 Students moving schools halfway through their programme can also transfer into one of our online classes at the start of their second year.
 Please refer to the relevant Pamoja Admissions Timeline and Fees Guide for full details.
 All Pamoja Online Course requests will be approved by the School’s Site-based Coordinator.